philipjlin/CookbookGrails/readme.md

 ## Description
 Version of CookBook (https://github.com/philipjlin/Cookbook) developed using Grails Framework.

+## Technologies
+Grails

 ## High Level Components
     * Database with information about recipes
     * Table of user accounts with login and password info, with supporting operations
     * Table of recipes for each user, with supporting operations
     * User authentication service
     * CRUD operations controller for users
     * CRUD operations controller for recipes
     * Blog page for users
     * Administrator mode, with additional options
     * Detailed search bar for recipes in the database based on tags or keywords

 ## Class Overview